During working days, strict diets and long workouts may not be so hard to follow.

 Well, guess what?
 You’re not alone.
 This is a common thing that happens to many of us.

-In this new Ted Talk episode, Ted Ryce will explain why strict diets don’t work long term.
-Plus, five effective strategies to lose weight while enjoying your wealth and lifestyle!
+In this Ask Ted episode, Ted will explain why strict diets don’t work long-term.
+Plus, he will share30 five effective strategies to lose weight while enjoying your wealth and lifestyle!
 Listen now!